A categorification of acyclic principal coefficient cluster algebras: Introduction

+Categorification provides an effective tool for studying this combinatorics via the representation theory of quivers.
+Cluster algebras without frozen variables have been successfully categorified in large generality, beginning with Buan--Marsh--Reineke--Reiten--Todorov's construction \cite{BMRRT} of cluster categories of acyclic quivers, later generalised by Amiot \cite{Amiot-ClustCat} to allow for the existence of cycles.
+In these categories, certain maximal rigid objects, called cluster-tilting objects, play the role of seeds---in particular, they can be mutated at their indecomposable summands \cite{IY-mutation}.
+Cluster algebras categorified in this way have seeds in bijection with cluster-tilting objects (within a fixed mutation class) in the category, and cluster variables in bijection with indecomposable rigid objects (appearing as indecomposable summands of cluster-tilting objects in the fixed mutation class).
+Cluster categories of acyclic quivers have only a single mutation class of cluster-tilting objects \cite[Thm.~A.1]{BMRT}, and so the caveats in the preceding sentence may be dropped.

-For cluster algebras without frozen variables, categorical models, known as cluster categories, have been constructed in great generality, beginning with Buan--Marsh--Reineke--Reiten--Todorov's construction \cite{buantilting} for the case of acyclic quivers, later generalised by Amiot \cite{amiotcluster} to allow for the existence of cycles.
-Unfortunately, most cluster algebras appearing naturally in other contexts, such as the cluster structures on the coordinate rings of partial flag varieties \cite{geisspartial} and their double Bruhat cells \cite{berensteincluster3}, do have frozen variables, which we would like to capture in a categorical model.
+These results have led to clean, conceptual proofs of many key statements for those cluster algebras without frozen variables admitting such a categorification, including `cluster determines seed' \cite{BMRT}, linear independence of cluster monomials \cite{cerullilinear}, sign coherence of c-vectors \cite{speyeracyclic}, and so on.
+However, most cluster algebras appearing in nature, such as the cluster structures on the coordinate rings of partial flag varieties \cite{GLS-PFVs}, their double Bruhat cells \cite{berensteincluster3}, and Grassmannian positroid strata \cite{GL-PosVars}, do have frozen variables, which we would also like to capture in a categorification.

-This can be achieved by replacing cluster categories, which are $2$-Calabi--Yau triangulated categories, by stably $2$-Calabi--Yau Frobenius categories.
+This has been achieved for a number of families of cluster algebras \cite{demoneticequivers1, GLS-PFVs, JKS, NC-2CY, DI} using suitable stably $2$-Calabi--Yau Frobenius categories in place of the $2$-Calabi--Yau triangulated cluster categories appearing in the case of no frozen variables.
 A Frobenius category is, by definition, an exact category with enough projective objects and enough injective objects, such that these two classes of objects coincide.
-It is the indecomposable projective-injective objects, which necessarily appear as summands of any cluster-tilting object, that will model the frozen variables.
-The fact that setting all frozen variables to $1$ in a cluster algebra produces a new cluster algebra without frozen variables corresponds to the fact that the stable category of a Frobenius category, given by taking the quotient by the ideal of morphisms factoring through a projective object (`setting the projective objects to $0$') produces a triangulated category \cite[\S I.2]{happeltriangulated}, which we require to be $2$-Calabi--Yau.
+It is the indecomposable projective-injective objects, which necessarily appear as summands of any cluster-tilting object, that will correspond to the frozen variables.
+The fact that specialising all frozen variables to $1$ in a cluster algebra produces a new cluster algebra without frozen variables (which we call the principal part) corresponds to the fact that the stable category of a Frobenius category, defined as the quotient by the ideal of morphisms factoring through a projective object (so that these objects are isomorphic to the zero object in the quotient), is a triangulated category \cite[\S I.2]{happeltriangulated}.
+We require this stable category to be $2$-Calabi--Yau so that cluster-tilting objects may be mutated in the appropriate way.